On the face of it, not a huge amount has changed.

 We bought this Dahlia as ‘City of Alkamaar’

-Everywhere I’ve looked online describes it as apricot-orange.
+Everywhere I’ve looked online describes this cultivar as apricot-orange.
 Which clearly it isn’t.
-Although there is an orange flush at the base of the petals, only just visible above.
+Although there may be an orange flush developing at the base of the petals, just visible above.

 The Hydrangea has deepened in colour and is starting to fade.. beautiful.